PauloMBorges/odin-recipes/README.md

 3. **Project Organization**: Structuring files and directories for a simple web project.
 4. **Documentation**: Writing a README.md file to provide an overview of the project and its goals.

+# Website Link

+You can out the Odin Recipes website [here](https://paulomborges.github.io/odin-recipes/).

 This project serves as a foundation for further exploration in web development and version control practices.
 Through iterative development and continuous learning, I aim to improve my skills and build more complex projects in the future.